VoltLang/Website/doc/setup/volta.md

 that in the Volta directory.
 Run make (Digital Mars or GNU make should work) and with a bit of luck, you should have a working volt.exe.

 You'll need to link with the [BoehmGC](http://www.hboehm.info/gc/).
-The MingW you compiled LLVM should suffice.
+The MinGW you compiled LLVM should suffice.

 These directions need to be expanded, but hopefully this has pointed you in the